Stormwater

 Protect our environment from these types of pollution by following simple Best Management Practices.

-Best Management Practices (BMP) is a practice, or combination of practices, that is determined to be an effective and practicable means of preventing or reducing the amount of pollution generated by nonpoint sources to a level compatible with water quality goals.
+Best Management Practices (BMP) are practices or combinations of practices that are effective and practicable means of preventing or reducing the amount of pollution generated by nonpoint sources, to a level compatible with water quality goals.

 Healthy Habits for Clean Water

-Recycle or properly dispose of household products that contain chemicals such as insecticides, pesticides, paint, solvents, used motor oil and other auto fluids.
+Recycle or properly dispose of hazardous household products such as insecticides, pesticides, paint, solvents, used motor oil and other auto fluids.
 Do not pour them onto the ground or into storm drains.

-Reduce the amount of paved area and increase the amount of vegetated area in your yard.
-Use native plants in your landscaping to reduce the need for watering during dry periods.
-Consider directing downspouts away from paved surfaces onto lawns and other measures to increase infiltration and reduce polluted runoff.
+Reduce paved areas and increase vegetated spaces in your yard.
+Use native plants to reduce the need for watering during dry periods.
+Direct downspouts away from paved surfaces and onto lawns or landscaped areas to promote natural infiltration and reduce runoff.

-Flushing pet waste is the best disposal method.
-Leaving pet waste on the ground increases public health risks by allowing harmful bacteria and nutrients to wash into the storm drain and eventually into local waterways.
+Dispose of pet waste properly.
+Flushing is the best method.
+Leaving pet waste on the ground increases public health risks by allowing harmful bacteria and nutrients to wash into storm drains and local waterways.

-Check your car, boat, motorcycle, and other machinery and equipment for leaks and spills.
-Make repairs as soon as possible.
-Clean up spilled fluids with an absorbent material like kitty litter or sand, and don’t rinse the spills into a nearby storm drain.
-Remember to properly dispose of the absorbent material.
+Check for fluid leaks.
+Inspect your car, boat, motorcycle, and other equipment for leaks and spills.
+Repair leaks promptly.
+Clean spills with absorbent materials like kitty litter or sand never rinse spills into storm drains.
+Dispose of used absorbents properly.

-For information on how to dispose of your
+For information on how to dispose of household hazardous chemicals, contact:

 Hazardous Waste Project Manager